AkshayJay29/quiz/README.md

 * Responsive design across all device sizes.

-* Similar color scheme and design throughout all pages to effectively structure, categorise and present the information to the customers.
+* Similar color scheme and design throughout all pages to effectively structure, categorise and present the questions to the user.

  **Header**